Main Concept

 Reflection Questions

-- Any tasks that requires thinking, memorizing, analyzing, reasoning, etc..
+• Any task that requires thinking, memorizing, analyzing, reasoning, etc.